Interamerican Psychological Society

-The Interamerican Society of Psychology is an organization representing the interests of psychologists throughout the Americas.
+The Interamerican Society of Psychology is the scientific and professional society that brings together the psychologists of the Americas.
 It is more commonly known by its Spanish title Sociedad Interamericana de Psicología (SIP).
 It is also known by its French title Société Interaméricaine de Psychologie.
 The organization's official languages are Spanish, English, Portuguese, and French.

+The main objective of the SIP is to promote the exchange among psychologists of the Americas.
+The SIP has been recognized as a driving force for the growth of psychology in Latin America, and has facilitated the formation of other institutions, such as the International Association for Cross-Cultural Psychology (IACCP), the Latin American Association for Behavior Analysis and Modification (ALAMOC) or the Latin American Association of Social Psychology (ALAPSO).
+In order to achieve the central objective, three specific objectives were proposed: